How to refresh the tired look of your Eyes and Upper Face – Surgical and Non-Surgical Options

 How to tell when you need a dual approach – a Blepharoplasty and Injections to refresh your tired look

 Often, a single rejuvenation procedure whether blepharoplasty surgery, an injectable session or a dermal filler approach can rejuvenate the eyes and help combat the appearance of ageing.
 However, by the time you notice signs of ageing that are bothersome enough to make you want to seek a solution, there is usually more than one concern.
 Sometimes this means that the best approach for a full-face rejuvenation effect may be a combination of surgical and non-surgical treatments.
-A facelift and a peel, or a brow lift with dermal fillers.
+For example, A facelift and a peel, or a brow lift with dermal fillers.

-- skin collagen
+- Skin collagen